centrifugal/centrifuge/internal/websocket/README.md

-Fork of Gorilla Websocket for Centrifuge needs.
-All copyrights left – huge respect to the original authors.
+Fork of Gorilla Websocket adapted for Centrifuge needs.
+All copyrights were left – huge respect to the original authors.